jxmot/Toolbox/README.md

 ## HTTP Servers

+If a VM isn't what you want to use, but if instead you need something that's relatively light weight then a local server might be a better choice.
+You won't have complete control or flexibility as you would with a VM.
+But for a lot of applications *less is better*.

 **XAMPP** : <https://www.apachefriends.org/index.html>

 This is my **preferred** utility for running a local web server on my PC.